 One way to do this is by filtering the list of open tickets.
 You can filter by:

-- Tickets in a specific queue (if you have access to multiple queues)
+- Queue: Tickets in a specific queue or queues (you can select more than one at once if you have access to multiple queues).

-- The owner of the ticket (or unclaimed tickets)
+- Owned by: The current owner of the ticket.

 - Enter a complete email address to search for a specific person.